Battle of Cresson: Battle

 On 30 April, the Ayyubid raiding party passed through Raymond's territory unimpeded, before making their way west towards Nazareth.
 On the same day, both Gerard and Roger arrived at the Templar castle of La Fève near Nazareth.
 Balian stopped at his fief of Nablus, and Reginald took an alternate route.
 The De expugnatione Terrae Sanctae libellus (hereafter "the Libellus"), a contemporary Latin chronicle, states that watchmen in Nazareth alerted Gerard and Roger of the Ayyubid raiders.
 The Lyon Eracles, a Middle French chronicle written by Balian's squire Ernoul, redeems Raymond – saying he had warned them about the raid.
 Nazareth, falling outside of Raymond's control, was not privy to Raymond's agreement with Saladin.
 Gerard and Roger assembled a small army consisting of the knights in Nazareth and the Templar garrisons from Qaqun and al-Fulah to meet the Ayyubid threat.
 This force numbered about 130 knights, an unknown number of turcopoles and sergeants, and up to 400 infantry.

-On the morning of 1 May, the Frankish army rode east from Nazareth and happened upon the Ayyubid raiding party at the springs of Cresson.
-The Frankish cavalry launched an initial offensive, catching the Ayyubid forces off guard.
-However, this separated the Frankish cavalry from the infantry.
+On the morning of 1 May, the Frankish army rode east from Nazareth and happened upon the Ayyubid raiding party at the springs of Cresson where they were watering their horses.
+At the sight of the Ayyubid force Roger de Moulins and James of Mailly advised a retreat.
+However, Gerard scorned this advice and insulted the men who gave it.
+The Frankish cavalry launched an initially successful charge, catching the Ayyubid forces off guard.
+However, this separated the Frankish cavalry from their supporting infantry.
 According to Ali ibn al-Althir, the ensuing melee was equally matched; however, the Ayyubid forces succeeded in routing the divided Frankish army.
-Only Gerard and a handful of knights escaped death, and the Ayyubids took an unknown number of captives.
+The battle then became more of a massacre.
+Roger, Master of the Hospitallers, and James of Mailly were among the last to be cut down, they died side by side.
+Of the Templar knights, only Gerard and two others escaped death, though all three were wounded.
+They left the field in haste and sought safety in Nazareth.
+The Ayyubids took an unknown number of secular knights captive.
 Gokbori's troops proceeded to pillage the surrounding area before returning across Raymond's territory.